scipy/scipy/doc/source/dev/contributor/quickstart_gitpod.rst

 A quick and easy way to see live changes in an `rst` as you work on it uses the rst extension with docutils.

-.. note:: This will generate a simple live preview of the document without the ``HTML`` theme, and some backlinks might not be added correctly.
+.. note:: This will generate a simple live preview of the document without the ``html`` theme, and some backlinks might not be added correctly.
 But it is an easy and lightweight way to get instant feedback on your work.

 #.
 Open any of the source documentation files located in ``doc/source`` in the editor.
 #.
 Open VSCode Command Palette with :kbd:`Cmd-Shift-P` in Mac or :kbd:`Ctrl-Shift-P` in Linux and Windows.
 Start typing "restructured" and choose either "Open preview" or "Open preview to the Side".

     .. image:: ../../_static/gitpod/vscode-rst.png
         :alt: Gitpod workspace VSCode open rst screenshot

 #.
 As you work on the document, you will see a live rendering of it on the editor.

     .. image:: ../../_static/gitpod/rst-rendering.png
         :alt: Gitpod workspace VSCode rst rendering screenshot

-If you want to see the final output with the ``HTML`` theme you will need to rebuild the docs with ``make HTML-scipy`` and use Live Serve as described in option 1.
+If you want to see the final output with the ``html`` theme you will need to rebuild the docs with ``make html-scipy`` and use Live Serve as described in option 1.

 FAQ's
 -----

 #.
 How long is my Gitpod workspace kept for?
     Your stopped workspace will be kept for 14 days and deleted afterwards if you do not use them.

 #.
 Can I come back to a previous workspace?
     Yes, let's say you stepped away for a while and you want to carry on working on your SciPy contributions.
-You need to visit `www.gitpod.io/workspaces` and click on the workspace you want to spin again.
+You need to visit `www.gitpod.io/workspaces` and click on the workspace you want to spin up again.
 All your changes will be there as you last left them.

 #.
 Can I install additional VSCode extensions?
     Absolutely!
 Any extensions you installed will be installed in your own workspace and preserved.

 #.
-I registred to Gitpod but I still cannot see a **Gitpod** button in my repositories
+I registred on Gitpod but I still cannot see a **Gitpod** button in my repositories
     Head to https://gitpod.io/integrations and make sure you are logged in.
 Hover over GitHub and click on the three buttons that appear on the right.
 Click on edit permissions and make sure you have ``user:email``, ``read:user``, and ``public_repo`` checked.
     Click on **Update Permissions** and confirm the changes in the GitHub application page.

     .. image:: ../../_static/gitpod/gitpod-edit-permissions-gh.png
         :alt: Gitpod integrations - edit GH permissions screenshot

+#.
+How long does my workspace stay active if I'm not using it?
+    If you keep your workspace open in a browser tab but don't interact with it, it will shut down after 30 minutes.
+If you close the browser tab, it will shut down after 3 minutes.

 .. _Gitpod: https://www.gitpod.io/
-.. _Scipy repository on GitHub: https://github.com/scipy/scipy
+.. _SciPy repository on GitHub: https://github.com/scipy/scipy
 .. _create your own fork: https://help.github.com/en/articles/fork-a-repo
 .. _VSCode docs: https://code.visualstudio.com/docs/getstarted/tips-and-tricks